-Once a year, full members who are able to demonstrate that they have achieved an important level of responsibility and professional experience with national and/or international recognition are invited to self-nominate to become a Society Fellow.
+Once a year, full members who are able to demonstrate that they have achieved an important level of responsibility and professional experience with national or international recognition are invited to self-nominate to become a Society Fellow.

-Applications for Fellow are subject to review by the Society office and/ or the Professional Practice Committee
+Applications for Fellow are subject to review by the Society office and the Professional Practice and Development Committee

 Once Fellowship is approved, Fellows are entitled to the same benefits of membership as other members and are entitled to use the designation FI Soil Sci.